Intersex Society of North America: First North American demonstration by intersex people

 Members of ISNA held the first ever North American demonstration about intersex issues: a 1996 demonstration by Morgan Holmes, Max Beck and others as Hermaphrodites with Attitude outside the Annual Meeting of the American Academy of Pediatrics in Boston.
 Georgiann Davis describes how, when the intersex movement began, "medical professional refused to engage intersex activists", and how rapidly the movement's strategy developed.
 "By the year 2000, Chase was delivering a plenary address to the Lawson Wilkins Pediatric Endocrine Society, a group she was once protesting against...
 It marked the first time an activist's perspective was solicited by organizers of a major medical conference."

 The 1996 demonstration is now commemorated internationally as Intersex Awareness Day.

 Identification documents

 ISNA, like the 2013 International Intersex Forum believed that "newborns with intersex should be given a gender assignment as boy or girl".
 Their reasoning is that they think it would be impossible to know where male ends and intersex begins or where female ends and intersex begins.
 They want to "make the world a safe place for intersex kids", and they believe that marking them as a third gender would exile them.

 Publications

 ISNA published the journal Hermaphrodites with Attitude, edited by Cheryl Chase, between 1994 and 2005.
 The first issue appeared in Winter 1994, containing six pages of articles, analysis and case studies, including articles by people with lived experience, activists, doctors and academics.
 It was distributed to subscribers in five countries and 14 States of the United States.
-The full archives are available online.